egberts/egberts.github.io-src/content/articles/nftables-firewalls.md

 firewalld is a daemon that is a RedHat walled-garden approach to administering host firewall.
 Its design is complicated by several things:

 * all configurations are in unfriendly multiple-line XML format for each setting
-* octopus out into DBUS communication pipe (for desktop-initiated FW pinholing)
+* octopus out into D-Bus communication pipe (for desktop-initiated FW pinholing)
 * not usable for complex firewall environments.
 * cannot support default-deny firewall setups.
 * crushes Docker firewall settings